Linguae-Dharmae/chn-machine-translations/taisho_by_sn/README.md

 # License

 These translations are published under the Attribution 4.0 International  (CC BY 4.0) (https://creativecommons.org/licenses/by/4.0/).
-The translations were created by:
-Sebastian Nehrdich

-# About these translations
+These translations are the output of the transformer model *Linguae Dharmae* created by Sebastian Nehrdich.

+# How to publish
+if you reuse this material please add the following disclaimer:

-This text was translated by Sebastian Nehrdich using an experimental model that was trained as an internal, non-commercial research project.
+This machine-translated text is the output of the transformer model *Linguae Dharmae* created by Sebastian Nehrdich. *Linguae Dharmae* is an experimental model that was trained as an internal, non-commercial research project.
 Given the sparsity of the training material and the diverse nature of the Taisho corpus, the model might not always give high quality results.
 Please take extreme caution when interpreting the results.

-# How to publish
-You are free to publish these translations on your website.
-Please show a disclaimer (or a link to a disclaimer) with the translations so people can put the results into context.
-Please use the following disclaimer:

-> This text was translated by Sebastian Nehrdich using an experimental model that
-> was trained as an internal, non-commercial research project.
-Given the
-> sparsity of the training material and the diverse nature of the Taisho
-> corpus, the model might not always give high quality resutls.
-> Please take extreme caution when interpreting the results.

 # Feedback